Martin Shkreli convicted of securities fraud, conspiracy

 When the first guilty verdict was delivered, Shkreli looked to his right with a surprised smirk.
 Outside, he called his prosecution "a witch hunt of epic proportions," and he focused on the acquittals.
 "Maybe they found one or two broomsticks," he said.

-Barely an hour after the verdict, he was livestreaming on YouTube from his apartment and predicting that the sentence would be "close to nil."
+Barely an hour after the verdict, he was livestreaming on YouTube from his apartment, holding a beer and predicting that the sentence would be "close to nil."
+He said that if he does go to prison, it will probably be a "Club Fed" where he will "play basketball and tennis and Xbox" for a couple of months.

 Shkreli's lawyer, Benjamin Brafman, raised the prospect of an appeal and said the verdict would give the court "enormous discretion" on sentencing.
 No sentencing date was set.